-Before your company decides to register a company abroad, consider alternatives.
-Depending on the type of work your overseas employees engage in, your business’s industry, and local regulations, you may not need to incorporate it.
-In some cases, you can just register for employment and payroll tax purposes in the host country.
+In order to clarify legal status in a country for any staff in a country for an extended period of time, you might be tempted to set up a local subsidiary company there.
+However, before your company decides to register a company abroad, it is important to consider alternatives.
+Depending on the type of work your overseas employees engage in, your business’s industry, and local regulations, you may not need to incorporate.

-As an easier alternative, you can use a Global PEO like New Horizons to manage both your relocating employees and new hires.
-New Horizons empowers your business to hire new employees or pay current employees in the foreign country you choose to operate in—without your business having to set up a legal entity in the first place.
+As an easier alternative, you may be able to use a Global Professional Employer Organization (Global PEO) to manage both your relocating employees and new hires.
+This gives your business the ability to hire new workers or pay current employees in a foreign country — without the business having to set up a legal entity in the first place.

-Tax requirements are something your business might want to consider before determining which countries you will want to expand to or send your employees to.
-You’ll need to work with your New Horizons global mobility consulting team to determine which countries offer the best benefits when it comes to income tax and social security.
-Be to add key tax plans into your global mobility strategy, including tax equalization, tax protection, and “local plus” taxes.
+Employee income tax requirements are something your business might also want to consider before determining which countries you send your employees to.
+You’ll need to work with your global mobility consulting team to determine which countries offer the best benefits when it comes to income tax and social security, and how to to operate a ‘shadow payroll’ for these employees.

-To ensure that your business is following the rules and regulations when it comes to taxes, you’ll need to hire an International PEO & Employer of Record like New Horizons, which can manage all payroll-related aspects for your global workforce, including:
+To ensure that your business is following the rules and regulations when it comes to taxes, you should seek professional advice in relation to the payroll-related aspects of global mobility, including:

 When determining the compensation structure for your global employees, there are a lot of factors to keep in mind.
 These include:

 Moving abroad can be a stressful experience.
 If the relocation process is especially hectic or disorganized, or if your global employees simply aren’t prepared for what they find in their new location, you might lose your workers.
 You’ll also want to have a return process in place for those employees who are not making a permanent move or those employees who do not end up working well abroad.